dileepkp/PATO-ROSE/readme.md

 + tools/ - the knowledge generator: use ROSE frontend to parse the C code and build knowledge base.

 ## Usage and detail

-Edit set.rose to set the correct PATH to your install and run `. set.rose`.

 ### Generate ontology represented database from program